Study at UEA

 You can get in touch with either ambassador at email@example.com.
 You can also message them on the Facebook page for Indian Students by searching Indian Students: University of East Anglia (UEA).

 India: Anjali - Masters Environmental Sciences

 Hi!
-I’m Anjali, a Master’s student studying Environmental Sciences at UEA from September 2015.
+I’m Anjali, a Master’s student studying Environmental Sciences at UEA.
 I chose UEA because it was the only university I found offering someone like me – with a non-science undergraduate background but with an interest in working in a science based field in the future – a place on an MSc like the one I’m currently doing.
 One of the things that’s great about the Environmental Science course is the variety of choice in the modules: some are quite technically scientific (isotope chemistry, ocean and atmospheric systems) but some aren’t (sustainable consumption, environmental impact assessment).

 Life at UEA is pretty great.
 I live on campus with friendly flatmates, and I’m close to the library (which has spectacular sunset views from some of the study areas), laundry, and other facilities.
 My course mates are fun people who are great to both socialize with (the postgraduate bar is a fantastic place with a great quiz night!) and work with.

 I’m also involved with clubs ranging from conservation and wildlife (which organizes documentary nights and visits to local sites of interest) to show choir to floorball (similar to hockey, and new at UEA this year!).